backdrop-contrib/text_sitemap/README.txt

 in the list, and the option to override specific nodes being listed.

-For now, if you use this module, and want to override listing a specific node, you’d have to use robots.txt to make an exclusion or unpublish it.
+For now, if you use this module, and want to override listing a specific node, you could use robots.txt to make an exclusion or unpublish it.